SoftwareHeritage/swh-docs/docs/glossary.rst

      :term:`directories <directory>` that :term:`contents <content>` acquire
      (local) names.

+   deposit

+     A :term:`software artifact` that was pushed to the Software Heritage archive (unlike :term:`loaders <loader>`, which pull artifacts).
+     A deposit is useful when you want to ensure a software release's source code is archived in SWH even if it is not published anywhere else.

+     See also: the :ref:`swh-deposit` component, which implements a deposit client and server.

    directory

      A set of named pointers to contents (file entries), directories (directory